 1. Estimate the number of peanuts in this jar.

-One of the estimates was fifteen out, one was fourteen out, one was four out and the other estimate was thirteen out.
+One of the estimates was eleven out, one was seven out, one was four out and the other estimate was five out.

 How many buttons were in the box?